 As noted above, the City continues to work toward complete implementation of the SWMP.
 However, the SWMP is an adaptable document and through the Annual Report can and should be modified to ensure appropriate stormwater management BMPs are included.
-This permit year, the City began re-evaluating the appropriateness and effectiveness of its BMPs to be able to better document these aspects of the SWMP.
-This permit year, the City added a few new BMPs to better address stormwater quality and overall watershed health, in Public Education and Outreach, Public Participation, and Post Construction Stormwater Management BMPs.
-Some BMPs have been modified to respond to constraints such as reductions in budget and Staff levels and some were modified to provide better anticipated effectiveness.
-A few BMPs were determined to not be effective and will not be part of the ongoing implementation of the SWMP.
+This permit year, the City continued to re-evaluate the appropriateness and effectiveness of its BMPs to be able to better document these aspects of the SWMP.
+During the 2009-2010 permit year, the City added a few new BMPs to better address stormwater quality and overall watershed health, in Public Education and Outreach, Public Participation, and Post Construction Stormwater Management BMPs.
+Some BMPs have been modified this permit year to respond to constraints such as reductions in budget and Staff levels and some were modified to provide better anticipated effectiveness.
+In past reporting years, a few BMPs were determined to not be effective and will not be part of the ongoing implementation of the SWMP.

-The new General Permit has not yet been adopted and although the new Construction General Permit was adopted this reporting year, the City did not modify or add BMPs specifically to address (anticipated) changes to the Permits.
+The new General Permit has not yet been adopted and although the new Construction General Permit was adopted in the last reporting year, the City did not modify or add BMPs specifically to address (anticipated) changes to the Permits.
 Going forward, the City will continue to monitor and analyze the SWMP relative to the new Permits and will modify appropriate BMPs to comply with new requirements set forth within the new Permits, as needed.

-As noted in the 2008-2009 Annual Report, the City did not build into its original SWMP a program effectiveness assessment methodology and beginning with the 2008-2009 Annual Report the City henceforth will attempt to document the effectiveness or desired effectiveness of the program elements within each BMP.
+As noted in the 2008-2009 Annual Report, the City did not build into its original SWMP a program effectiveness assessment methodology and beginning with the 2008-2009 Annual Report, the City henceforth will attempt to document the effectiveness or desired effectiveness of the program elements within each BMP.
 The City uses the California Stormwater Quality Association's (CASQA) "Municipal Stormwater Program Effectiveness Assessment Guidance" (Guidance Document) Outcome Level method to estimate the effectiveness of the various program elements.
 Where qualitative data has been collected for a particular element, it is included in the report and will be used as a baseline for future effectiveness assessments.